enkidevs/curriculum/lua/roblox-studio/events-application/events-application-ii.md

 In the Touched syntax, the function() parameter represents any part that triggers the Touched signal.

 Additionally, you may have noticed while testing that your avatar will show up as a model[1] in the workspace.
-Since any body part is considered a child of the avatar, we can use parent to access the avatar.
+Since any body part is considered a child of the avatar **and** it touches/activates the signal, we can use parent to access the overall avatar.

 ```lua
 lavaVar = game.Workspace.Lava